 - You don’t receive any sort of elite recognition if you have Bonvoy status

-For all practical purposes, think of BVLGARI as not being part of Marriott, except the brand is bookable through Marriott booking channels.
-BVLGARI does participate in Marriott STARS, meaning that when booking through an eligible travel agent you can receive perks like free breakfast, a $100 hotel credit, and a room upgrade subject to availability.
+For all practical purposes, think of BVLGARI as not being part of Marriott, except the brand is bookable through Marriott’s website and app.
+BVLGARI does participate in Marriott STARS, meaning that when booking through an eligible travel agent, you can receive perks like free breakfast, a $100 hotel credit, and a room upgrade subject to availability.

 I’m sharing BVLGARI’s lack of participation in Bonvoy upfront, because I don’t want people getting excited over these properties, only to realize at the end of this post that these hotels don’t participate in the Bonvoy program.

 Now, I think it’s entirely possible that we see BVLGARI participate in Marriott Bonvoy in the future.
-We saw Ritz-Carlton Reserve recently join Marriott Bonvoy, and I see no reason the same couldn’t happen for BVLGARI.
-With Marriott Bonvoy now having dynamic award pricing, I’m guessing the economics of redemptions here would be more practical for Marriott.
+Ritz-Carlton Reserve belongs to Marriott Bonvoy nowadays, and I see no reason the same couldn’t happen for BVLGARI.
+With Marriott Bonvoy having dynamic award pricing, it seems like the economics of redemptions at these properties could be more practical.

 The basics of BVLGARI hotels